 - You will receive aid on a conditional basis for one semester (this is known as the probationary period)

 - The conditions will be outlined in a letter sent to you granting the appeal

 - The SAP Appeal Committee will review your record at the end of the semester to determine your status for the following semester

-- You may appeal to the Dean of Enrollment Management
+- You may appeal to the Vice President of Academic & Student Affairs

 Students who fail to meet the conditions outlined in their individualized academic plans during their probationary semester will not be allowed to submit a subsequent appeal.

 Appeals should be submitted by their respective deadlines: